Sebastian7700/nordvpn-switcher-pro/README.md

 ### Manual Rotation Control

-If you have selected the **Specific Country** scope, for more fine-grained control, you can manually trigger a switch to the next country in your list using `rotate(next_country=True)`.
+If you have selected the **Specific Country** or **Specific City** scope, for more fine-grained control you can manually trigger a switch to the next configured location (country or city) using `rotate(next_location=True)`.

-This parameter forces the switcher to advance to the next country in your configured sequence, even if you haven't used all the servers in the current country.
+This parameter forces the switcher to advance to the next country or city in your configured sequence, even if you haven't used all the servers in the current location.

-> **Note**: This feature only works if you have configured the switcher with the **Specific Country** scope and provided more than one country ID during setup.
+> **Note**: This feature only works if you have configured the switcher with the **Specific Country** or **Specific City** scope and provided more than one location ID during setup.

 #### Example: Forcing a Country Switch